22 Best Brunch Spots in Philadelphia

 Wm Mulherin’s Sons

 Located in a renovated 100-year-old whiskey bottling facility, Wm Mulherin’s Sons is one of our favorite restaurants in Fishtown both for a sophisticated night out and for a fun brunch.
+Inside offers bar seating and tables near the fireplace, or you can choose one of the outdoor areas.

 Wm Mulherin’s is known for its homemade pastas and pizzas which feature prominently on the brunch menu.
 We also love the Toad in a Hole topped with spicy ‘nduja gravy, the shrimp and polenta, and the oatmeal brulee with caramelized banana.
+If a boozy brunch is what you’re after, they offer a bottle of Prosecco with fresh squeezed orange or grapefruit juice.

 Honey’s Sit ‘N Eat

-Southern comfort and a bit of Tex-Mex meets Jewish deli seven days a week at Honey’s Sit ‘N Eat.
 Honey’s takes big flavors and even bigger portions to a totally new and delicious place.
+There are plenty of options no matter your dietary restrictions.
 The Honey Cristo (ham, egg, and cheese on challah French toast) and the Bubby’s Brisket Breakfast with eggs, biscuits, and savory brisket gravy are worth every calorie.
+Locals absolutely love this place, and it’s easy to see why.

 Suraya